mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 # Introducing workflows

-Right now we have a basic configuration to build and test our project but circleci provides more.
-We can create workflows and compose them to achieve more.
+Until now we have a basic configuration to build and test our project but circleci can offer more.
+We can make use of the workflows feature to increase our total control over the whole process.

 According to circleci, a workflow is
 `a set of rules for defining a collection of jobs and their run order.
 Workflows support complex job orchestration using a simple set of configuration keys to help you resolve failures sooner.`

-With workflows, we can:
+To simply put, with workflows, you can:
 <ul>
     <li>Run jobs independently</li>
     <li>Schedule jobs</li>
+    <li>Compose jobs</li>
     <li>Orchestrate jobs</li>
     <li>Configure different stages</li>
 </ul>